CodeYourFuture/CYF-Workshops/jobs-in-tech/README.md

 <summary>Hint for volunteers</summary>

-Focus on transferrable skills and new skills, as well as what is their reality and availablity to get ready for it
+Focus on transferable skills and new skills, as well as what is their reality and availability to get ready for it

 </details>